-Your Network/Claim Administrator is determined by the ZIP code of your alternate address on record (your benefits address for U.S. Airways, Inc. employees).
-If you do not have an alternate address listed in the Update MY Information page of Jetnet (or for U.S. Airways, Inc. employees, a benefits address listed on MyHR, http://wings.usairways.com/uswings/human_resources/myhr), your Network/Claim Administrator is based on your permanent address.
-The map of the Network/Claim Administrators by state can be found on my.aa.com.
+Your Network/Claim Administrator is determined by the ZIP code of your alternate address on record (your benefits address for Legacy U.S. Airways, Inc. employees).
+If you do not have an alternate address listed in the Update MY Information page of Jetnet (or for Legacy U.S. Airways, Inc. employees, a benefits address listed on MyHR,), your Network/Claim Administrator is based on your permanent address.
+The map of the Network/Claim Administrators by state can be found on myyaa.com.